regras/stark-mss/README.md

 ### Overview

-The workspace crates are organized as follows (all fetched automatically by Cargo):
+The workspace crates are organized as follows (all fetched automatically by `cargo`):

 ```
 utils         // Shared traits, macros and I/O/error‑handling, RNG integration.